^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-One of the serious problems associated with chronic hyperglycemia (high blood sugar) is gangrene in diabetes, which occurs in patients with this metabolic disease due to poor blood supply to tissues and deterioration of their trophism.
+One of the serious problems associated with chronic hyperglycemia (high blood sugar) is diabetic gangrene, which occurs in patients with this metabolic disease due to poor blood supply to tissues and deterioration of their trophism.

 Epidemiology

-According to WHO statistics, the average prevalence of diabetes in the world has reached 6.3% (in North America - twice as high) and continues to increase.
-[1], [2]
+According to WHO statistics, the average prevalence of diabetes in the world has reached 6.3% (in North America it is twice as high) and continues to increase. [ 1 ], [ 2 ]

-Every year, trophic ulcers and tissue necrosis caused by diabetes appear in 2-5% of patients, and the risk of these complications of chronic hyperglycemia is estimated at 15-20%.
+Every year, trophic ulcers and tissue necrosis caused by diabetes occur in 2-5% of patients, and the risk of these complications of chronic hyperglycemia is estimated at 15-20%.

-Approximately one in three patients eventually develop diabetic foot syndrome, and the result of not treating it is foot gangrene in diabetes.
-In almost 85% of cases, it ends in amputation of the limb, and in 5.5% of cases - death.
-[3]
+Approximately every third patient eventually develops diabetic foot syndrome, and the result of its absence of treatment is gangrene of the foot in diabetes.
+In almost 85% of cases, it ends in amputation of the limb, and in 5.5% of cases – death. [ 3 ]

-According to surgeons, today 60-70% of all lower limb amputations are associated with diabetes.
+According to surgeons, today 60-70% of all lower limb amputation surgeries are associated with diabetes.

 Causes diabetic gangrene

-Experts note such underlying causes leading to tissue death - gangrene - in patients with diabetes, such as:
+Experts note the following underlying causes leading to tissue death – gangrene – in patients with diabetes:

-• vascular damage - diabetic angiopathy of the lower extremities, that is, impaired peripheral blood circulation with limited blood flow to the distal extremities and local tissue ischemia.
-This negatively affects the wound healing process, slowing down the natural regeneration of damaged cells, reducing the rate of re-epithelialization and restoration of anatomical integrity, even with the smallest wounds; [4]
+• vascular damage - diabetic angiopathy of the lower extremities, that is, a violation of peripheral circulation with a limitation of blood flow to the distal parts of the extremities and local tissue ischemia.
+This negatively affects the wound healing process, slowing down the natural regeneration of damaged cells, reducing the rate of re-epithelialization and restoration of anatomical integrity even with the most minor wounds; [ 4 ]

-• diabetic neuropathy - damage to sensitive nerve fibers, as a result of which the transmission of nerve impulses is impaired and sensitivity and / or sensation of pain is lost.
-Thus, there are prerequisites for the inconspicuous injury (cuts, abrasions, scratches, etc.) and the progression of developing inflammation.
-[5]
+• diabetic neuropathy – damage to sensitive nerve fibers, as a result of which the transmission of nerve impulses is disrupted and sensitivity and/or pain sensation is lost.
+Thus, the prerequisites for unnoticed injuries (cuts, abrasions, scratches, etc.) and the progression of developing inflammation arise. [ 5 ]

-The presence of chronic lesions of blood vessels and nerve fibers is caused by gangrene of the lower extremities in diabetes, and most often it is gangrene of the foot or gangrene of the fingers (feet or hands).
+The presence of chronic lesions of blood vessels and nerve fibers causes gangrene of the lower extremities in diabetes, and most often this is gangrene of the foot or gangrene of the fingers (toes or hands).

 Risk factors

-The undoubted risk factors for the development of gangrene in patients with diabetes include:
+The absolute risk factors for the development of gangrene in patients with diabetes include:

 • mechanical damage (trauma) to the skin and soft tissues;

-• trophic ulcers with diabetes mellitus on the legs ;
+• trophic ulcers in diabetes on the legs;

-• ulceration of the skin and subcutaneous tissue accompanied by infection, alteration of the connective tissue articular structures and bone tissue on the foot, called diabetic foot , upon reaching the pathological process of 4-5 stages of development.
+• accompanied by infection of the ulceration of the skin and subcutaneous tissue, alteration of connective tissue joint structures and bone tissue on the foot, called diabetic foot, when the pathological process reaches stages 4-5 of development.

-There was information that the drugs Canagliflozin and Dapagliflozin, which lower blood sugar levels (by blocking protein compounds that transport glucose into the blood), increase the likelihood of developing gangrene of the anogenital region - Fournier's gangrene .
-Symptoms can include fatigue and fever, as well as swelling and redness of the skin in the genital area.
-According to experts, this type of gangrene is rare and can occur in diabetics with insufficient fluid intake and functional kidney failure due to a urinary tract infection.[7]
+There is information that the drugs Canagliflozin and Dapagliflozin, which reduce blood sugar levels (by blocking protein compounds that transport glucose into the blood), increase the likelihood of developing gangrene of the anogenital area - Fournier's gangrene.
+Its symptoms can include fatigue and fever, as well as swelling and redness of the skin in the genital area.
+As experts note, this type of gangrene is rare and can occur in diabetics with insufficient fluid intake and functional kidney failure due to a urinary tract infection. [ 7 ]

 Pathogenesis

-Gangrene is tissue necrosis due to the cessation of their blood supply, in many cases - with infection of the zone of violation of the integrity of the skin with inflammation-causing bacteria, in particular, Staphylococcus aureus (Staphylococcus aureus), Streptococcus pyogenes (β-hemolytic streptococcus), Pseudomonas aeruginosa coli), Proteus mirabilis (Proteus), etc.
+Gangrene is tissue necrosis due to the cessation of their blood supply, in many cases with infection of the area of skin integrity damage by bacteria that cause inflammation, in particular, Staphylococcus aureus (golden staphylococcus), Streptococcus pyogenes (β-hemolytic streptococcus), Pseudomonas aeruginosa (Pseudomonas aeruginosa), Proteus mirabilis (Proteus), etc.

-Explaining the mechanism of gangrene development in diabetes, doctors emphasize that in this endocrine disease - with its characteristic metabolic disorders - the expression of pro-inflammatory cytokines is increased, but the main phases of the normal healing process are slowed down.
-And this leads to non-healing trophic ulcers in diabetes , which are often infected with complications in the form of abscesses and gangrene.
+Explaining the mechanism of gangrene development in diabetes, doctors emphasize that in this endocrine disease - with its specific metabolic disorders - the expression of proinflammatory cytokines is increased, but the main phases of the normal healing process are slowed down.
+And this leads to non-healing trophic ulcers in diabetes, which often become infected with complications in the form of abscesses and gangrene.

 Symptoms diabetic gangrene

-How does gangrene start in diabetes?
-This directly depends on its type, since gangrene can be dry, wet and anaerobic (gas).
+How does gangrene begin in diabetes?
+It directly depends on its type, since gangrene can be dry, wet and anaerobic (gas).

-Most often, the toes are affected by dry gangrene in diabetes - without the participation of bacteria, caused by tissue ischemia and developing in the form of their coagulation necrosis.
-Its first signs: numbness, tingling and a decrease in local skin temperature (the affected area of the limb becomes cold and pale due to the outflow of blood).
-Then there are severe pains in the depths of the affected area, which turns into a brown-green ulcer with rapidly blackening skin along the edge.
-[8], [9]
+Most often, the toes are affected by dry gangrene in diabetes - without the participation of bacteria, caused by tissue ischemia and developing in the form of their coagulative necrosis.
+Its first signs are numbness, tingling and a decrease in local skin temperature (the affected area of the limb becomes cold and pale due to the outflow of blood).
+Then severe pain occurs in the depths of the affected area, which turns into a brown-green ulcer with rapidly blackening skin along the edge. [ 8 ], [ 9 ]

-The symptoms that manifests itself with a bacterial infection associated with wet gangrene of the legs in diabetes, in fact, demonstrate all the characteristic signs of colliquation (melting) necrosis developing in the tissues - with swelling and redness of the skin, bleeding and pain (with subsequent loss of sensitivity), as well as rapid loosening fabrics that become the most unusual color (from grayish-green to purple-red) with a putrid odor.
+The symptoms of wet gangrene of the legs associated with a bacterial infection in diabetes essentially demonstrate all the characteristic signs of colliquative (melting) necrosis developing in the tissues - with swelling and redness of the skin, bleeding and pain (with subsequent loss of sensitivity), as well as rapid loosening of the tissues, which become a very unusual color (from grayish-green to purple-red) with a putrid odor.
 The body temperature rises.
-At one of the stages of tissue necrosis, a scab forms on the surface, under which pus can accumulate, and when the crust cracks, it spills out.
-[10]
+At one of the stages of tissue necrosis, a scab forms on the surface, under which pus can accumulate, and when the crust cracks, it pours out. [ 10 ]

-When tissues are damaged by anaerobic infection , primarily with clostridia (Clostridium septicum, Clostridium perfringens, etc.), gas gangrene develops in diabetes, and at the initial stage the patient begins to feel heaviness, swelling and bursting pain in the affected limb.
-All the details about its features and symptoms in the publication - Gas gangrene .
+When tissues are affected by an anaerobic infection, primarily clostridia (Clostridium septicum, Clostridium perfringens, etc.), gas gangrene develops in diabetes, and at the initial stage the patient begins to feel heaviness, swelling, and bursting pain in the affected limb.
+All the details about its features and symptoms are in the publication - Gas gangrene.

-How the gangrene of the lower extremities proceeds and is treated in diabetes, see the publication - Gangrene of the leg .
+How gangrene of the lower extremities occurs and how it is treated in diabetes, see the publication – Gangrene of the leg.

 Complications and consequences

-Complications of dry gangrene are its infection and transformation into wet gangrene, as well as spontaneous amputation of the affected part of the limb (due to the rejection of dead tissue).
+Complications of dry gangrene include its infection and transformation into wet gangrene, as well as spontaneous amputation of the affected part of the limb (due to rejection of dead tissue).

 Diagnostics diabetic gangrene